rileyjmurray/sageopt/docs/source/documentation/sageopt.rst

    Polynomials <sageopt.polynomials>

 At some point, users will need to interact with sageopt's "coniclifts" backend.
-This is especially true if you intend to use sageopt mostly for certifying function nonnegativity (although we do have a few pre-built functions there as well).
+This is especially true if you intend to use sageopt mostly for certifying function nonnegativity.
 Documentation for coniclifts is given below.

 .. toctree::